 If you are a dog owner, you know Rover’s eyes can do the same thing.
 But in the daytime, the sun’s reflection off ice and snow can cause an intense glare, resulting in painful snow blindness.
 Yana and Yukon look like they have a constant squint in bright sun.
 That behavior allows them to see clearly but safely, even during the most dazzlingly brilliant days in the Arctic (and New York).

 Their senses of smell and hearing are also superior.
 Foxes will eat almost anything.
 However, a lot of what they eat is either dead, living under the snow, or white as snow.
 This is where their superior hearing and smell are crucial.
 They can listen to small rodents running under the snow, track the trajectory of the sound, and dive head first to catch them.
 They also scavenge and stash food for future use, but they must later find it, even when it’s buried under several feet of snow.
-Their amazing nose helps them relocate their larder and also smell meat that polar bears have killed.
-They’re crafty, too, following polar bears and eating their leftovers after they move on.
+Their amazing noses help them relocate their larders and also smell meat that polar bears have killed.
+They’re crafty too, following polar bears and eating their leftovers after they move on.
 Their nose also allows them to detect nearly invisible, snow-white Arctic birds called ptarmigans.